aimeos/aimeos-laravel/README.md

 code you've created according to the Laravel documentation), point your browser to the `/admin` URL again.

+it's necessary to use a table to save the cache.
+You can run `php artisan cache:table` to generate the migration file and then `php artisan migrate` to create the table.

 To see your uploaded images, you have to adapt your `.env` file and set the `APP_URL`:

 ```APP_URL=http://127.0.0.1:8000```